Last updated on February 15th, 2021

 Casey also demo-ed the mandoline, a tool I only pull out when I’m making potato chips that absolutely need to be paper thin.

-Ingeniously, she showed us how she uses an oyster glove as a protective measure against the mandoline’s dangerously sharp blade, eschewing that awful slicing handle that leaves behind way too much of the veggie.
+Ingeniously, she showed us how she uses a kitchen glove as a protective measure against the mandoline’s dangerously sharp blade, eschewing that awful slicing handle that leaves behind way too much of the veggie.

-I heard at least half a dozen people comment that though they weren’t fans of fennel because of the black licorice notes, they loved this pesto.
+I heard at least half a dozen people comment that though they weren’t fans of fennel because of the black licorice notes, they loved this shaved fennel and orange salad.

 If you fall into the camp of black jelly bean haters [Casey: blegh.]
-[Danielle: give them to me!], you may still fall in love with fennel fronds.
+[Danielle: give them to me!], you may still fall in love with fennel.

 Not to mention you’ll keep yourself safe from any “flying venom” this fall and winter.